machinekeepslearning/pycustomnets/README.md

   - Stochastic Gradient Descent ("sgd")
   - ADAM ("adam")

-In the future, I hope to add Reinforcement Learning algorithms, Convolutional Neural Networks and other stuff.
+In the future, I hope to add Reinforcement Learning algorithms, transformers and other stuff.

 Example usage of pycustomnets can be found in the examples folder:
   - linearfunction: Trains a neural network to mimic a function
   - MNIST_Digits: Trains a neural network to identify handwritten digits from the mnist data base (Network architecture (784, 128, 10) was made similar to example shown in                   tensorflow demo for comparison purposes)

+Convolutional Neural Networks have been added.
+Example usage coming soon

 Better readme coming eventually